New study argues that precious metals were brought to Earth by massive collisions relatively quickly after the solar system formed

 – Mario C. Aguilera

-- Research Highlight: Bizarre to the Bone264 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish406 views